-Need a hand writing your B2B SaaS marketing content?
-Check out our content writing services.
+Need help with your content?
+Check out our content writing services for SaaS.

 Hi SaaS marketers!
 Emily Amos here from Uplift Content.

 It’s no secret that brands face stiff competition nowadays, and it may be tempting to tout how many followers your company has on social media—but that doesn’t necessarily help your business.
-In this video, we’ll talk about which KPIs you should be measuring, and you’ll learn which KPI is a vanity metric.
+In this video, we’ll talk about which KPI is most likely to be a vanity metric, and which KPIs you should be measuring instead.

 What is a KPI, anyway?

 KPIs, or key performance indicators, measure successes and areas for improvement.
-KPIs enable companies to set strategy, allocate budget, analyze competition and demonstrate accountability.
-As a B2B SaaS marketer, it’s crucial that you understand which KPI is a vanity metric and which KPI is the real deal so you can use helpful data to grow your business.
+KPIs enable companies to set their content strategy, allocate budget, analyze competition and demonstrate accountability.
+As a B2B SaaS marketer, it’s crucial that you understand which KPI is most likely to be a vanity metric and which KPI is the real deal so you can use helpful data to grow your business.

-Find out which KPI is a vanity metric
+Find out which KPI is most likely to be a vanity metric

 Vanity metrics may make your company look good, but they don’t move you closer to your goals.
 Relying on these stats can call your credibility into question and distract from strategic priorities that truly benefit your bottom line.
-Here are 3 examples of which KPI is a vanity metric.
+Here are 3 examples that demonstrate which KPI is most likely to be a vanity metric.

-Now that you know which KPI is a vanity metric, you can focus your time and effort on useful benchmarks that drive results.
-Your colleagues and customers will thank you for it.
+Now that you know which KPI is most likely to be a vanity metric, you can focus your time and effort on useful benchmarks that drive results.

 Thanks for joining me SaaS marketers.
 Until next time!